Dorney Parish is the southern most parish of the county of Buckinghamshire. It consists of 3 villages, Dorney, Dorney Reach and Boveney.

 Dorney and Boveney are mentioned in the Doomsday book and the villages are steeped in history.

-Dorney Court, built around 1500 and a fine example of a Tudor Manor house has been inhabited by the Palmer since 1624.
+Dorney Court, built around 1500 and a fine example of a Tudor Manor house has been inhabited by the Palmer family since 1624.
 There are two Church of England buildings; Dorney, dating back the Norman conquest and Boveney, with the latter run by Friends of Friendless Churches.

 Our Primary school situated in Dorney Reach has seven classes of 30 pupils aged 4-11.
 Creating recent history, Dorney Lake is a purpose built rowing centre and was host to the 2012 Olympic and Paralympic rowing competitions.